Sydney Express (passenger train): The service

-From August 1883 the Sydney Express left Spencer Street station, Melbourne at 18:55 every weekday and arrived at Albury 22:50 the same night, a journey of 198.5 miles in 5 hours 55 minutes.
+From August 1883 the Sydney Express left Spencer Street station, Melbourne at 18:55 every weekday and arrived at Albury 22:50 the same night, a journey of 198.5 miles in 5 hours and 55 minutes.
 There was a break of half an hour and the train for Sydney left at 23:45 and arrived at Redfern at 13:45 the following day, 475 miles in 14 hours, total 576.5 miles in 21 hours; four hours quicker than the regular service, with stops at intermediate stations.

 The Melbourne Express or The Overland, as the reciprocal service was variously named, left Sydney at 17:00 and arrived at Albury at 07:00 and Melbourne at 14:00 the following day.
 The timetable was designed specifically for the convenience of those who had to transact banking business at the other city.
-The timetable also had to minimize interference with ordinary traffic.
+The timetable also had to minimise interference with ordinary traffic.

 The service was popular, especially with the sport-loving community, and great strides were made in comfort with six-wheel bogie carriages and Pullman sleeping cars, and with some improvement in times — Albury to Sydney had been cut by nearly an hour by a P6 class locomotive in New South Wales from 1901 (when the Wagga bridge was upgraded), while Victoria went for the Dd class, followed in 1907 by the A2 class (which was not replaced until 1928 by S class), but any gains in time were offset by additional stops, and that part of the journey was actually lengthened by 20 minutes.

 The Sydney Express was superseded in Victoria in 1937 by the Spirit of Progress.
 The New South Wales portion continued to be named the Sydney Express until superseded by the Riverina Express in 1949.
 After the North East line was converted to standard gauge in 1962, the Spirit of Progress was extended to Sydney and complemented by the Southern Aurora.

 The Sydney Express name was revived in 1986 after the Spirit of Progress and Southern Aurora were merged into one train, the Sydney/Melbourne Express.
 It ceased in 1993.